hpc4you/hpc4you.github.io/index.md

 If you have some knowledge of how parallel computing clusters work, and how to administrate Linux in the cmd line and configure Linux networking, then you can try out the [OpenHPC solution](https://github.com/openhpc/ohpc).

 Currently, the _hpc4you_toolkit_ supports:
-1. RHEL7, RHEL8, RHEL9 and their compatible operating systems, such as CentOS 7.x, 8.x, RockyLinux 8.x, AlmaLinux 8.x, AlmaLinux 9.x, CentOS Stream 9.
+1. RHEL7, RHEL8, RHEL9 and their compatible operating systems, such as CentOS 7.x, RockyLinux 8.x, AlmaLinux 8.x, AlmaLinux 9.x, CentOS Stream 9.
 2. Ubuntu 20.04/22.04 and their compatible operating systems.
 3. The maximum number of computing nodes depends on the capacity of your switch.
+4. **No support for CentOS 8.x**.

 ## Quick Start
 1. Get the package.